Here's a new video walkthrough on viewing student progress, hosted by Amanda!

 What is the teacher dashboard?

+You can use the teacher dashboard to view progress for students in your class sections.
 The Teacher Dashboard contains a variety of tools for checking on and evaluating student work, as well as managing the students in a particular section.

 You can find the teacher dashboard by going to the teacher homepage (https://studio.code.org/home) and then clicking on a section name from the “Classroom Sections” table.